 The medical and dietetic communities have been hostile to low-carb for a long time.
 I think it’s because they tell and believe an unnatural story about ketosis.
 They say it’s not natural and that it mimics starvation.
 In that case, you naturally tend to see danger and problems wherever you look.
 Combine that with animal fat and meat—they have the mistaken idea that fat is bad.
 To get into a ketogenic state, you have to eat a lot of fat.
 That scares people.
 (Editor’s note: for more on ignorance about ketogenic diets, listen to O’Hearn’s recent Ancestral Health Society talk at the University of Washington.)

 Are those fears founded in any way?

 Not significantly.
 If you look at nutrition through a different lens, how it naturally arose through evolution, you can more easily see the benefits of it.
-To me, it’s the story about what ketosis is that is affecting our scientific interpretations, and that makes it a language problem as much as a systems problem.
+To me, it’s as much a language problem as much as a systems problem.

 I find that the dietetics profession generally has a pessimistic view of disease, health and healing.
 I don’t see a lot of critical thinking going on.
 And I have no problem with their criticism of my work but they should judge it on its own merit, not my credentials.
-Otherwise, it’s not constructive.
 I don’t think that science supports what orthodox dietitians learn during their training.

 I noticed that even textbooks about newborn infants acknowledge that babies are in ketosis when breastfeeding.
 I saw that as strong confirmation that ketosis is a natural state not just for adults but also for infants and growing children.
 Following that, I found the work of (Canadian professor) Stephen Cunnane.
 He refers to other research showing that the brain doesn’t just use ketone bodies for fuel.